-Injuries are an unwelcome yet somewhat inevitable aspect of professional and competitive sport.
-Accredited by the Sports Therapy Organisation (STO), our Foundation Degree in Sports Therapy and Injury Rehabilitation helps you develop the practical skills and knowledge to confidently succeed in all areas of injury management and athlete care.
-You will develop extensive knowledge of injury pathophysiology; clinical and pitch-side assessment and management; a range of treatment methods including soft tissue therapy, joint mobilisation, electrotherapy, taping and dry needling; human anatomy and kinesiology; functional movement screening; sports nutrition; injury prevention models; rehabilitation programme design; and fundamentals of performance strength and conditioning.
-You will practice and develop your expanding skills through our supervised student-led sports injury clinic where you will have access to a range of athletes and sports injuries.
+Accredited by the Sports Therapy Organisation (STO), our Foundation Degree helps you develop the practical skills and knowledge to confidently succeed in all areas of injury management and athlete care.
+You will develop extensive knowledge of injury pathophysiology; clinical and pitchside trauma assessment and management; a range of treatment methods including manual and electrotherapy; human anatomy and kinesiology; functional movement screening; strength and conditioning and injury prevention models; and rehabilitation programme design.
+You will also have access to the latest sports injuries technologies such as laser therapy and shockwave and put your newly acquired skills to practice during our sports injuries clinics.
 You will be trained by industry specialists in sports therapy, strength conditioning and exercise physiology to broaden your skills and understanding of the various roles of a dynamic and multi-skilled sports medicine team.

 For more information about this course please read the Programme Quality Handbook which contains programme specifications and module information.